stanbaek/ece487/_sources/PythonIntermediate.md

 person = ("Stan", "Baek", "stanley.baek@afacademy")
 ```

-Python often recognizes that a tuple is intended enve if the parentheses are missing
+Python often recognizes that a tuple is intended even if the parentheses are missing

 ```python
 stock = "GOOG", 100, 490.10